Small preliminar questions

 Outliers : are some points really distant from the others ? if yes, why ?

-In example 1), the main repartition of the species seem to be in northern Europe, but some points occur in South Africa.
+In example 1), the main distribution of the species seem to be in northern Europe, but some points occur in South Africa.
 It will be good to check if these points are correct, or due to error in coordinates or sampling.

 Study area / resolution : what is the finer scale to represent the occurrences ?